-Enabling: Social enterprises harness and enable social innovative solutions
+5.2.
+Enabling: social enterprises harness and enable social innovative solutions

 The second pattern frames social enterprises as vehicles that harness SI solutions from the external environment and commit resources for their initial launch in a way that resolves social problems.
-By doing so, SE empowers SI implementations to overcome obstacles such as high investments, unreliable donations, and resistance from actors whose interests are threatened (De Silva et al., 2020; Cui et al., 2017; Rangan and Gregg, 2019 - coupling, cluster 2).
+By doing so, SE empowers SI implementations to overcome obstacles such as high investments, unreliable donations, and resistance from actors whose interests are threatened (De Silva et al., 2020; Cui et al., 2017; Rangan & Gregg, 2019 - coupling, cluster 2).
 Thus, while SI creation can even occur outside of social enterprise boundaries, SE plays a key role in the translation of that innovation into practice.
 For instance, Morris et al. (2020 - coupling, cluster 2) documented social enterprise efforts to overcome SI implementation obstacles by attracting and deploying both the financial and nonfinancial resources needed for SI development.

-Scaling: Social enterprises diffuse social innovative solutions
+5.3.
+Scaling: social enterprises diffuse social innovative solutions

 The third pattern describes the relationship between SI and SE, in which SI solutions are adapted by social enterprises into scalable models to favor large-scale replication and diffusion in the market (Vassallo et al., 2019 - coupling, cluster 3).
-Social enterprises distribute and expand SI solutions to increase both their social impact and their business volume (Siebold, Günzel-Jensen, and Müller, 2019- coupling, cluster 3).
-For instance, Giudici et al. (2020 - coupling, cluster 3) documented an SI scaling in multiple locations through a system of social franchising whose members shared the same mission.
+Social enterprises distribute and expand SI solutions to increase both their social impact and their business volume (Siebold et al., 2019 - coupling, cluster 3).
+For instance, Giudici, Combs, Cannatelli, and Smith (2020 - coupling, cluster 3) documented an SI scaling in multiple locations through a system of social franchising whose members shared the same mission.

-Participative: Social enterprises participate in collective SI processes

-In the fourth pattern, the process of SI occurs at the ecosystem level, where social enterprises can engage with a collective of actors who share the same social purpose (Bhatt and Ahmad, 2017 - coupling, cluster 6).
-Accordingly, social enterprises do not generate SI solutions as standalone actors; rather, they participate in a system that generates SI solutions through collective learning and effort (Seelos and Mair, 2007 - cocitation, group 3).
+5.4.
+Participative: social enterprises participate in collective SI processes standalone actors; rather, they participate in a system that generates SI solutions through collective learning and effort (Seelos & Mair, 2007 - cocitation, group 3).
 For instance, Phillips et al. (2019 - coupling, cluster 5) proposed a SI relationship matrix that explicates the role of stakeholders in supporting the SI process, particularly during the ideation stage.